 At our facilities we have cats, dogs, rabbits, birds, guinea pigs, mice, rats, hamsters, gerbils, chinchillas and ferrets available for adoption.
 All animals in our care receive examinations, vaccinations and medical treatments, behavior assessments, microchipping and spaying or neutering for all cats, dogs, rabbits and ferrets prior to adoption.

-The Animal Humane Society believes in an open admission philosophy, which means we accept every animal regardless of health, age, breed or temperament that is surrendered to us.
+Animal Humane Society has an open admission philosophy, which means we accept every animal regardless of health, age, breed or temperament that is surrendered to us.
 Open admission is essential to providing shelter and care to the thousands of animals that would otherwise have no safe refuge.
 We strive to be a resource for people when they need to surrender an animal—and to place no judgment on their need to surrender.

-There are no time limits that regulate how long adoptable animals are available at our Adoption Centers.
+There are no time limits that regulate how long adoptable animals are available at our adoption centers.
 As long as the animal remains in good health and temperament, it is available until it is adopted.

 Our educational and outreach programs foster humane values and animal responsibility.
 Each year, we present programs at Twin Cities schools, offer summer camps for youth, community service projects and a youth pet club.

 Our animal-assisted therapy volunteer program visits libraries, nursing homes, hospitals and community centers throughout the area.

 AHS’s mobile services veterinary unit assists breed rescue groups with spay/neuter surgeries at off-site locations.

 Our humane investigators respond to thousands of reports of animal cruelty or neglect each year.

 In addition, we regularly work with partner organizations throughout Minnesota, North Dakota, Iowa and Wisconsin who ask for our assistance when their shelters are full.

 We receive, provide care for and rehabilitate injured and orphaned wildlife at our Golden Valley location.